 -- 'Legal Pathologies in International Law: The Structural Illegalities of Israel’s Military Justice System’, Questions of International Law (forthcoming 2017).

--- 'Review Essay: Neo-Colonial Transformations and the International Law of Belligerent Occupation', Palestine Yearbook of International Law (forthcoming 2017).
+-- 'Review Essay: Neo-Colonial Transformations of Occupied Territory -- and of the International Law of Belligerent Occupation?', Palestine Yearbook of International Law (forthcoming 2017).

 -- ‘Why the ICC Needs A ‘Palestine Situation’ (More Than Palestine Needs the ICC): On the Court’s Potential Role(s) in the Israeli-Palestinian Context’, Diritti umani e diritto internazionale Vol 11, No 1 (2017) (with Triestino Mariniello).